-- 4) Free Vibration, Mass-Spring-Dashpot: - a) Here you will be recording the motion of the mass after it has been pulled out of equilibrium and then released.
-First start up the FreeAcq program (Fig. II.5) and press SET-UP to check the calibration.
-Start with a data acquisition time of 5 seconds.
-Give the system initial conditions $x(0) \neq 0, v(0) = 0$ (i.e., pull down the mass), press the ACQUIRE DATA button, and then immediately release the mass.
-Repeat this procedure until you have a nice curve on the screen showing the decay of the oscillation.
+4) Free Vibration, Mass-Spring-Dashpot:

+a) Here you will be recording the motion of the mass after it has been pulled out of equilibrium and then released.
+First start up the FreeAcq program (Fig. II.5) check the calibration.
+Start with a data acquisition time of 3 seconds.
+Give the system initial conditions $x(0) \neq 0$ , v(0) = 0 (i.e., pull down the mass), press the white run arrow in the top left, and then immediately release the mass.
+Repeat this procedure until you have a nice curve develop over the three seconds.
+Note that you will not be able to see the curve until you save it and then load it in FreeSim.
 Note that the zero position is somewhat arbitrary and will depend on the position of the scotch yoke when the mass is released.
 Also, the zero level for the scotch yoke and for the mass may not agree exactly.
-You may need to take data long enough for the mass to stop oscillating, so that you have a good zero reference. - b) Using the cursors, measure the logarithmic decrement to determine the damping coefficient, c, and measure the frequency of oscillation.
-Check if c is constant by measuring the logarithmic decrement for several separate cycles.
-Determine k, the spring stiffness.
-(See the Useful Formulae section).
-Make a print-out of one of your curves.
+You may need to take data long enough for the mass to stop oscillating, so that you have a good zero reference.
 Save one of the curves on disk for later comparison to simulation.
+(Press "Save and STOP" button).

-(Press SAVE button). - c) Next, start the program FreeSim (Fig. II.6) to simulate free vibration of the massspringdashpot system.
+b) Next, start the program FreeSim (Fig. II.6) to simulate free vibration of the massspring-dashpot system.
 If you want to compare the simulation data to measured data you had saved earlier, turn the measured-data switch on; otherwise, turn it off.
 To change a simulation parameter, you can either type in the value you want and press enter, or click on the 'up' or 'down' arrows.
 The following parameters can be changed in the simulation: